tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 1) Make sure Anki is running.
 1) Open a video in mpv.
 1) Press `Ctrl+t` to activate clipboard autocopy.
-1) Open your web browser and activate Yomichan Search by pressing `Alt+Insert`.
+1) Open your web browser and activate [Yomichan Search](what-is-yomichan-search.html).
 1) Enable clipboard monitor in Yomichan Search.
 1) When there is a word you want to mine, create a card with Yomichan.
 1) Go back to the mpv window and press `Ctrl+m`.